 - 2 tsp garlic salt (with parsley flakes)

 - Heat oil in a frying pan over medium-high heat.

-- Drain and dry pickles and place on paper towels.
-Pat DRY with double layered paper towels.
+- Drain and dry pickles and place them on paper towels.
+Pat DRY with double-layered paper towels.

-- While oil is heating whisk together flour, Italian seasoning, garlic powder, salt and pepper in shallow bowl.
+- While the oil is heating whisk together flour, Italian seasoning, garlic powder, salt, and pepper in a shallow bowl.
 Add water and mix until smooth.

 - Add part of the dried pickles to the batter and toss to coat.
 Dip pickles in a pie pan filled with Panko.

 - Fry in the oil until golden brown.
 Continue until all the pickles are fried and serve immediately with ranch.